Naimul02/job_task_landing_page/README.md

 http://localhost:5173

 #### Technologies Used
-1.React.js: A JavaScript library for building user interfaces.
+1. React.js: A JavaScript library for building user interfaces.

-2.Tailwind CSS: A utility-first CSS framework for designing responsive layouts.
+2. Tailwind CSS: A utility-first CSS framework for designing responsive layouts.

-3.DaisyUI: A Tailwind CSS plugin for creating customizable UI components.
+3. DaisyUI: A Tailwind CSS plugin for creating customizable UI components.

-4.CSS3: For styling the layouts and components.
+4. CSS3: For styling the layouts and components.

 #### Tools Used
-Git: For version control and project management.
+1. Git: For version control and project management.
-GitHub: For code hosting and collaboration.
+2. GitHub: For code hosting and collaboration.
-VS Code: As the code editor for development.
+3. VS Code: As the code editor for development.
-Node.js: To set up the development environment.
+4. Node.js: To set up the development environment.
-npm: For managing project dependencies.
+5. npm: For managing project dependencies.